botpress/documentation-v12/docs/admin-dashboard/server-license.md

 ---
 id: server-license
-sidebar_position: 1
+title: Server License
 ---

-# Server License

 ---------------

-:::note

-Hi
+:::caution

+Hi!
+Sorry, but this page is under construction!

 :::